robtimus/connect-client-sdk-ts/README.md

     googlePay: {
       connectMerchantId: "Your Connect merchant id",
       googlePayMerchantId: "Your Google Pay merchant id",
+      transactionCountryCode: "ISO 3166-1 alpha-2 country code for the country where the transaction will be completed/processed;\
+                               the acquirer country as returned by the Worldline Connect Client API will be used if available,\
-      acquirerCountry: "Optional 2-letter ISO country code where you reside; if not set the country code from the payment context will be used",
+                               otherwise this value if specified, otherwise the country code from the payment context",
       merchantName: "Your optional user visible merchant name; if not set the Business name in your Google Pay Developer Profile will be used",
       environment: "PRODUCTION", // or "TEST" for test purposes }